 \section{Introduction}

-Quantum optimal control (QOC, for short) is a powerful tool for achieving quantum control objectives in many practical problems of interest for the emerging field of Quantum Technologies ( see \cite{wiseman2010quantum}, \cite{Glaser2015}, and the references therein).
-It has been successfully used in a vast area of quantum applications from physical chemistry, \cite{Shapiro2012}, to multi-dimensional nuclear magnetic resonance experiments, \cite{Khaneja2003311}, through time-optimal control problems, \cite{PhysRevA.92.063415}, \cite{PhysRevB.93.035423}.
+Quantum optimal control (QOC, for short) is a powerful tool for achieving quantum control objectives in many practical problems of interest for the emerging field of Quantum Technologies ( see \cite{wiseman2010quantum, Glaser2015} and the references therein).
+It has been successfully used in a vast area of quantum applications from physical chemistry \cite{Shapiro2012}, to multi-dimensional nuclear magnetic resonance experiments \cite{Khaneja2003311}, through time-optimal control problems \cite{PhysRevA.92.063415, PhysRevB.93.035423}.

 In constrained optimization, the Pontryagin Maximum Principle (PMP) is an attractive technique based on the variational method of Lagrange multipliers.
-Few results have appeared in recent years based on the explicit calculation of the extremal solutions and those are applicable only to discrete low-dimensional systems: fast generation of a given-structure wave package, \cite{Glovinskii}; adiabatic population transfer in $\Lambda $-systems via intermediate states that are subject to decay, \cite{PhysRevA.85.033417}; fast adiabatic cooling in harmonic traps and non-interacting collection of harmonic oscillators with a shared frequency, \cite{0295-5075-96-6-60015,B816102J,stefanatos11,stefanatos17,stefanatos17b}; optimal cooling power of a reciprocating quantum refrigerator, \cite{0295-5075-85-3-30008}; time-optimal control for one or two spins (or qubits), \cite{PhysRevA.74.022306,PhysRevA.88.062326,PhysRevLett.104.083001,PhysRevA.63.032308,PhysRevA.88.043422,dalesandro01,boscain02,boscain06,stefanatos10,bonnard09}; minimum-time adiabatic-like paths for the expansion of a quantum piston, \cite{Stefanatos20133079}.
+Few results have appeared in recent years based on the explicit calculation of the extremal solutions and those are applicable only to discrete low-dimensional systems: fast generation of a given-structure wave package \cite{Glovinskii}; adiabatic population transfer in $\Lambda $-systems via intermediate states that are subject to decay \cite{PhysRevA.85.033417}; fast adiabatic cooling in harmonic traps and non-interacting collection of harmonic oscillators with a shared frequency \cite{0295-5075-96-6-60015,B816102J,stefanatos11,stefanatos17,stefanatos17b} optimal cooling power of a reciprocating quantum refrigerator; \cite{0295-5075-85-3-30008} time-optimal control for one or two spins (or qubits) \cite{PhysRevA.74.022306,PhysRevA.88.062326,PhysRevLett.104.083001,PhysRevA.63.032308,PhysRevA.88.043422,dalesandro01,boscain02,boscain06,stefanatos10,bonnard09}; minimum-time adiabatic-like paths for the expansion of a quantum piston \cite{Stefanatos20133079}.
 In those applications the external controls were determined via a deterministic Pontryagin principle based on the controlled Schr\"{o}dinger equation: